-How much should you expect to make as a UI designer in Canada?
+What does the UI designer career path look like in Canada?
 We gathered our information through anonymous submissions from our global community of over 300,000 designers.
 Based on this data, UI designers who work in Canada make an average of $65,000 every year, ranging from about $50,000 to approximately $100,000.
+Let’s break down our findings on average UI designer salaries by experience.

 Entry-level UI designer salary in Canada?